FlowForwarding/warp/docs/en/warp_overview.md

 ### Dynamic drivers and dynamic API
 One of the main goals of warp is to provide a way of definition of user-defined versions of OpenFlow protocolos which can be reloaded without restart of the entire controller and to develop end-user API to operate with such protocols.

-Package [org.flowforwarding.warp.controller.api.dynamic] [PackageDynamic] provides a set of classes to achieve the above goal.
+Package [org.flowforwarding.warp.driver_api.dynamic] [PackageDynamic] provides a set of classes to achieve the above goal.

 ```trait DynamicStructure``` represents messages, structure of which is not defined in compile-time but depends on the loaded driver definition.
 User is able to get fields of structures using names of that fields.